rmit-s3639374-timothy-teguh/segmented-memory-allocator/README.md

 # segmented-memory-allocator
-A program that simulates a segmented memory allocator found in many operating systems
+A program that implements the strategies of a segmented memory allocator found in many operating systems.

 This was done for an assignment.